SOG PowerAssist Review

 Behind the pliers, nesting smartly into the handles is a small suite of nearly full-size tools.
 On one arm rests two blades.
 SOG equips you with a straight-edged drop-point cutter and a sheepsfoot serrated edge.
 These blades are both accessible from the "outside" (without opening the pliers) and lock securely open and closed.
 The lock and opening mechanism is a bit fiddly.
 However, anyone who chooses the SOG PowerAssist will be mechanically inclined and use it enough to figure out the sequence.
 A primary reason for the locking and opening mechanism is the assisted-opening feature of these two blades.
 This tool is the only one in our test that has assisted opening blades.
 In our pocket knife review testers almost unanimously preferred the knives with assisted opening blades.
 On the SOG tool, it is indeed handy but feels almost unnecessarily complicated at first.
 It grew on all of our testers with time.

 In the other arm of the pliers is a pair of openers, some screwdrivers, a file, and a v-style cord and webbing cutter.
 This lattermost tool, also featured in our Editors' Choice Leatherman Charge TTI, is a specific tool that proves to be very useful when needed.
 The small Phillips head driver, unlike the improvised and flattened versions included on the Best Buy Leatherman Wingman and tiny Top Pick Gerber Dime, is full size and constructed of hardened cast steel.
-It appears and is built differently from the other tools on the SOG because it has a different function.
+It looks and is built differently from the other tools on the SOG because it has a different function.
 Kudos.